 To account for their increase in size, Macy’s was also growing their human resources, and the majority of employees working for the company were immigrants.
 These newcomers embraced their home and were proud of their new American heritage.
-They loved the sentiment behind the Thanksgiving holiday, but wanted to celebrate with the type of festival their parents had loved in Europe.
-With so much to be thankful for, two weeks before Thanksgiving Macy’s president Herbert Strauss announced that the city of New York would be treated to a one-of-a-kind holiday event like nothing it had seen before.
-The first parade was intended to be a pre-christmas celebration inviting shoppers to the store for Christmas, but as the tradition grew the parade’s association with Christmas quickly fell away.
+They loved the sentiment behind the Thanksgiving holiday but wanted to celebrate with the type of festival their parents had loved in Europe.
+With so much to be thankful for, two weeks before Thanksgiving, Macy’s president Herbert Strauss announced that the city of New York would be treated to a one-of-a-kind holiday event like nothing it had seen before.
+The first parade was intended to be a pre-Christmas celebration inviting shoppers to the store for the holiday, but as the tradition grew, the parade’s association with Christmas quickly fell away.

-In 1928, the cast of balloon characters was released into the sky as part of the parade’s finale, but much to everyone’s surprise they all burst.
+In 1928, the cast of balloon characters was released into the sky as part of the parade’s finale, but much to everyone’s surprise, they all burst.
 The next year, the balloons were redesigned to include a safety valve that allowed them to float on for days.
-Each one also included an address, so whomever found the deflated balloons could mail them back to the store for a free gift.
+Each one also included an address, so whoever found the deflated balloons could mail them back to the store for a free gift.

 Despite the onset of the Clutch Plague, the parade marched on without interruption through the 1930s.
-By 1932, the first national broadcast of the parade took place, and the following year, the number of parade spectators had reached one million.
-A short two years later Disney decided to add a Mickey Mouse balloon to the roster of characters.
+By 1939, the first national broadcast of the parade took place, and the following year, the number of parade spectators had reached one million.
+The Macy’s parade floats were also pulled by horses until 1939, and a short two years later, Disney decided to add a Mickey Mouse balloon to the roster of characters.